 United Microelectronics Corporation (UMC) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the company had gained 7.8% in the past month.
-In that same time, the Computer and Technology sector lost 3.62%, while the S&P 500 lost 1.38%.
+Coming into today, shares of the company had gained 14.43% in the past month.
+In that same time, the Computer and Technology sector lost 0.21%, while the S&P 500 gained 0.1%.

-Wall Street will be looking for positivity from United Microelectronics Corporation as it approaches its next earnings report date.
-On that day, United Microelectronics Corporation is projected to report earnings of $0.33 per share, which would represent year-over-year growth of 83.33%.
-Our most recent consensus estimate is calling for quarterly revenue of $2.32 billion, up 26.93% from the year-ago period.
+United Microelectronics Corporation will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect United Microelectronics Corporation to post earnings of $0.33 per share.
+This would mark year-over-year growth of 83.33%.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.32 billion, up 26.93% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $1.26 per share and revenue of $9.21 billion, which would represent changes of +51.81% and +20.77%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for United Microelectronics Corporation.
-Recent revisions tend to reflect the latest near-term business trends.
+Any recent changes to analyst estimates for United Microelectronics Corporation should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-United Microelectronics Corporation currently has a Zacks Rank of #2 (Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+United Microelectronics Corporation is holding a Zacks Rank of #2 (Buy) right now.

-Digging into valuation, United Microelectronics Corporation currently has a Forward P/E ratio of 6.91.
-For comparison, its industry has an average Forward P/E of 16.39, which means United Microelectronics Corporation is trading at a discount to the group.
+Valuation is also important, so investors should note that United Microelectronics Corporation has a Forward P/E ratio of 7.05 right now.
+This valuation marks a discount compared to its industry's average Forward P/E of 16.56.

 The Electronics - Semiconductors industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 90, which puts it in the top 36% of all 250+ industries.
+This group has a Zacks Industry Rank of 105, putting it in the top 42% of all 250+ industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.